cfend/rptu-latex/README.md

-# Unofficial LaTeX Templates following the RPTU Kaiserslauteren-Landau Corporate Design
+# Unofficial LaTeX Templates following the RPTU Kaiserslautern-Landau Corporate Design

 Some first LaTeX templates for the new RPTU.
 Non official and still work in progress.